ohler55/oj/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.4.3
+### Release 1.4.4

- - Fixed Exception encoding in Windows version.
+ - Fixed bug in mimic that missed mimicing json_pure.

 ## <a name="description">Description</a>